hakuhodo-technologies/scope-rl/docs/documentation/examples/ops.rst

         return_by_dataframe=True,
     )

-To return lower quartile and the ranking of candidate policies based on lower quartile, enable the following option.
+To return the lower quartile and the ranking of candidate policies based on lower quartile, enable the following option.

 .. code-block:: python